 While Medicare and Medicaid both help aging adults afford some of their medical expenses, they may not cover the cost of an extended illness or disability.
 That’s where long-term care insurance comes into play.
-Long-term care insurance helps policyholders pay for their long-term care needs such as nursing home care.
-We’ll explain what long-term care insurance covers and whether or not such coverage is something you or your loved ones should consider.
+Long-term care insurance helps policyholders pay for their long-term care needs, such as nursing home care.
+This could become vital in the later years of your life, as LTC insurance acts as a safety net beneath your normal benefits.

 Long-term care insurance helps individuals pay for a variety of services.
 Most of these services do not include medical care.
 Coverage may include the cost of staying in a nursing home or assisted living facility, adult day care or in-home care.
 This includes nursing care, physical, occupational or speech therapy and help with day to day activities.